-The Ethnic Studies Department’s Spring 2015 Commencement Ceremony will be held at noon on Monday, June 15, at Hendricks Lawn (the lawn by the Pioneer Mother statue, between Susan Campbell Hall and Hendricks Hall).
+The Ethnic Studies Department’s Spring 2016 Commencement Ceremony will be held at noon on Sunday, June 12, at Deschutes Lawn (this is just west of the 13th Ave. kiosk, between Huestis and Deschutes Halls).
 This will be an outdoor, unticketed, public event for ES/NAS majors, minors and their guests.
 Light refreshments will be served following the ceremony.

-Ethnic Studies is happy to honour requests for alter-able accommodations.
-Wheelchair access, Braille programs and sign language interpretation are readily available for requests made by Tuesday, May 26th, 2015.
+Ethnic Studies is happy to honor requests for alter-able accommodations.
+Wheelchair access, Braille programs and sign language interpretation are readily available for requests made by Wednesday, May 25th, 2016.

-Students who were awarded their degrees during the Fall/Winter terms, and students who applied for their degrees by April 26th will receive in the mail the following materials: a Commencement Info Flyer with more details about Commencement Day, regalia, etc.; a campus map; a Ceremony Description and a Name Card.
+Students who were awarded their degrees during the Fall/Winter terms, and students who applied for their degrees by April 24th will receive in the mail the following materials: a Commencement Info Flyer with more details about Commencement Day, the UO and ES ceremonies, regalia, etc.; a commencement map; an Ethnic Studies Ceremony Description and a Name Card.
 It is imperative that students bring their name cards to the ceremony.
 This card lets us know that you are indeed present, and ensures that your name will be called.
 Your name will be called as it is printed on the card unless you make any changes to the card.

-Students are asked to RSVP by Tuesday, May 26th.
+Students are asked to RSVP by Wednesday, May 25th.
 This is so the department can provide enough food and chairs for everyone.
-This can be done by returning the bottom portion of the Commencement Info Flyer to the Ethnic Studies office, or by sending an email to firstname.lastname@example.org.
-We ask that students attending the ceremony arrive by 11:15 a.m. on Commencement Day, and check in with Donella Alston at the check-in table.
+This can be done by returning the bottom portion of the Commencement Info Flyer to the Ethnic Studies office, or by sending an email to email@example.com.
+We ask that students attending the ceremony arrive between 11:00 -11:40 a.m. on the day of the Ethnic Studies ceremony (Sunday, June 12th), and check in with Donella Alston or Angie Hopkins at the check-in table.
 It is there that Name Cards will be handed in.

-Further information about commencement and commencement related activities can also be found on the web at: http://commencement.uoregon.edu/.
+Further information about the University-wide commencement day and commencement related activities (Monday, June 13th), can be found on the web at: http://commencement.uoregon.edu/.

 1) What achievements during your time at the UO are most important to you?